bsgip/cactus-deploy/k8s-cluster/README.md

 ## (1) Cluster creation
 Getting started (Ubuntu 24.04):
 0. Setup and harden using standard scripts.
+0.1 If replicating a system use snap info microk8s to find the channel/version you want to install
 1. Make a k8suser ONLY on the control node, add that to `sudo` group.
 2. QoL, so you don't have to keep typing `microk8s kubectl`, add the following to `/home/k8suser/.bashrc`:
 ```